River Levels & Rainfall

 Radio sites call in at 3 hourly intervals under normal conditions, though this frequency may be increased during weather events or when a site has gone through a stage alarm.
 At this time, Council staff will be closely monitoring the information transmitted by the recording station/s so may call in the data at shorter intervals.

-Sites using cell phone network communication call in new data every 5 or 15 minutes under all conditions.
+Sites using the cellular or satellite network call in new data every 5 or 15 minutes under all conditions.

 The website is continuously refreshed with new data once it arrives in the database.

 - The rainfall and river level and flow data on the website is ‘raw’.
-It has come straight from external data providers and the council’s automatic telemetry system, so has not been through a quality control process.
+It has come straight from the Council’s automatic telemetry system and partner agencies, so has not been through a quality control process.
 It should therefore be treated as preliminary data and may be subject to change.
+Read our full legal notice here.

 - For more information or quality assured data please contact email@example.com with details of your request.